chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

         - Mostly Linux Base Image , because small in size,stuck each other eg alpine
         - Application image on top
         - Docker is very faster
+        - Containers are lightweight and containe everthing needed to run the application
         - Run on isolated process
         - Makes development and deployment more efficient .
         - Container's are portable
+        - The isolation and security allows you to run many containers simultaneously on a give host .

 ## Where do container live ?
     - Container lives in the Container Repository